How to use side lighting in photography – direction of light

 For example with natural lighting:

-• On an overcast day, shadows are faint and fuzzy and we refer to it as soft light
+- Light on overcast days, creates shadows that are faint and fuzzy and we refer to it as soft light.

-So to change the mood in an image you need to know how to manipulate the tonal range (of light and dark) shadow areas in an image.
+So to change the mood in an image you need to know how to manipulate the tonal range (light and dark) of shadow areas in an image.
 The same principles apply for natural lighting and artificial lighting.

 Portrait lighting for emotional images: